wikiti/beautiful-jekyll/_posts/2016-12-11-technique-memoization.md

 }
 ````

 Amazing!
 You can now use your little and readable function for computing factorials.
 The problem is...
 It's not optimal.
 For example, `factorial(5)` is computed as `6*5*4*3*2*1`.
-Everytime you call that function with an unique input, it'll always return the same output; this is known as a [deterministic algortihm](https://en.wikipedia.org/wiki/Deterministic_algorithm).
+Everytime you call that function with an unique input, it'll always return the same output; this is known as a [deterministic algorithm](https://en.wikipedia.org/wiki/Deterministic_algorithm).

 Think about it!
 If you know what's the value of `factorial(5)`, why shouldn't I use it to calculate `factorial(6)` as `6*factorial(5)`?
 Here's where we use [memoization](https://en.wikipedia.org/wiki/Memoization): we want to store those values in memory, so we only have to compute them **once**.

 ## But... what's the difference between dynamic programming and memoization?

 Good point!

-...
+The different is pretty simple:

+- Memoization is a **technique** used to optimize algorithms that will be constantly used to compute similar or overlapped values (for example, factorials).
+Using this, you compute it once, store it, and then retrieve it if needed; this means that the first time will take much more time that the next ones.
+This can be applied to almost any deterministic algorithm
+- Dynamic programming is a method for solving complex problems with overlapping solutions by breaking them into smaller problems, and storing each solution on a cell of a given table.
+The next time that subproblem is found, the value will be retrieved and reused.
+This reduces computation time by increasing memory usage.

 ## How to use it